 Get Started With MiWAM

 To begin using MiWAM and MARVIN, you need to establish an account.
-To do so, go to www.michigan.gov/uia and click on the MiWAM logo to log in.
+To do so, go to www.michigan.gov/uia or go to the MiWAM website to log in.
 If you made an unemployment claim within the last two years, you can log in to your existing account using the same username and password you created when you made that claim.
 Otherwise, you need to create a new account.

 To create a new account and claim, click the link to “File a New Claim.”
 From here you are taken to the claim form.
 You need to fill all required sections of the form honestly and completely.
 Failing to do so could result in delays to your claim or more serious consequences if it’s proven that you did not provide accurate information.
-Provide your Social Security number, driver’s license number and contact information, and make a selection as to how you want your benefits sent to you – either by direct deposit to a bank account or via debit card.
+Provide your Social Security number, driver’s license number or state ID, and contact information, employer information for the past 18 months and make a selection as to how you want your benefits sent to you – either by direct deposit to a bank account or via debit card.
 You also must provide information about your employment, including the employer name and address, the dates of your employment and when employment ended.

 Use MARVIN Online to Certify Unemployment

 Receiving your unemployment benefits usually requires that you certify your unemployment weekly.
 To certify means informing the Unemployment Insurance Agency (UIA) that you are still unemployed but actively looking for work.